syves/SensorAPI/README.md

 ### Shakrah's notes.

-1. Processing incoming CSV data periodicly.
+1. Processing incoming CSV data periodically.
-If CSV files arrive regularly.
-They should be uploaded to an AWS.
-Then a nightly cron job would run the preprocessing job 'preprocess.py' and post records to the db.
+  * If CSV files arrive regularly.
+They should be uploaded to an AWS bucket.
+Then a nightly cron job would run the processing job 'preprocess.py' for each report in reports.
   Processing is defined in 'models.py'

+2. Populate the db.
+  * run store_data.py

-2. If this was in production I would enable caching to improve performance time on sql queries.
+3. If this was in production I would enable caching to improve performance time on sql queries.
+And encrypt secret keys.